CFB-Labs/.github/profile/README.md

 # CFB Labs
->CFB Labs — стартап из гаража, который создаёт будущее интернета.
+>CFB Labs is a garage-based startup that is shaping the future of the internet.